christophergrant/digital-garden/content/notes/JSON schema inference  with Apache Spark.md

 Now we're getting somewhere.

-But we're missing one crucial thing, I've [drawn the rest of the owl](https://i.kym-cdn.com/photos/images/original/000/572/078/d6d.jpg).
+But we're missing one crucial thing: I've [drawn the rest of the owl](https://i.kym-cdn.com/photos/images/original/000/572/078/d6d.jpg).
 I snuck in `schema`. `from_json`, right now, requires a user-provided schema.

 The rest of this post will show two different ways to have Spark do this for you, and spoiler, one is better than the other.